farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 The frontend currently allows you to do two things:

 * Make a payment.
-* Get the status of a payment status.
+* Get the status of a payment.

 You must log in as a Party to make a payment or get the status of a payment.
 After logging in, you must make a payment before using `GetPayment`.
 The payment will take 1.9 minutes, almost exactly.
 The only supported currency is EUR.